czcorpus/InterText_server/README.md

 - possibility to search for substrings, fulltext search and regular expression based search in the texts (as limited by the MySQL-engine capabilities), search for "suspicious" alignments and edited/changed elements, etc.
-- basic workflow management based on three-level user hierarchy (no own user management, uses external database of users) and three-(four)-level status of alignments
+- basic workflow management based on three-level user hierarchy (only basic user management, uses external database of users) and three-(four)-level status of alignments
 - command-line access to the import and export functions for batch-processing